pl247231/Temple-of-Doom-Game/README.md

 A project built for the class CS 32 at UCLA

+To play the game, simply build an executable file using the provided files.
 # Description

 The following description of the game is sourced from the project specifications written by Professor Smallberg: